Neil Hillman: Career

-Also during this period, Hillman worked as the Sound Designer and Re-recording mixer on feature films including The 13th Day (for which he was awarded a World Medal for Sound Design at the 2010 New York Film Festival), The Mandrake Root, The Craftsman (a finalist in the 2013 New York Film Festival best soundtrack category), Handle With Care (the film earned two Royal Television Society awards: Best Production Skills for Hillman's soundtrack and Best Short Film), Money Kills, and contributed ADR services to film productions such as Director Steven Spielberg's Lincoln, (re-recording the dialogue of the character Tad Lincoln, played by Gulliver McGrath) for DreamWorks, New York I Love You, (re-recording Oscar-winning actress Julie Christie with Director Shekhar Kapur, who took the Directorial reins following the untimely death of the original Director Anthony Minghella) and Grace of Monaco.
+Also during this period, Hillman worked as the sound designer and re-recording mixer on feature films including: The 13th Day (for which he was awarded a World Medal for Sound Design at the 2010 New York Film Festival); The Mandrake Root; The Craftsman (a finalist in the 2013 New York Film Festival best soundtrack category); Handle With Care (the film earned two Royal Television Society awards: Best Production Skills for Hillman's soundtrack and Best Short Film); and he contributed ADR services to film productions such as: Steven Spielberg's Lincoln, (re-recording the dialogue of the character Tad Lincoln, played by Gulliver McGrath) for DreamWorks; New York I Love You, (re-recording Oscar-winning actress Julie Christie with director Shekhar Kapur, who took the directorial reins following the untimely death of the original director Anthony Minghella); and Grace of Monaco.

-In 2012, and in response to the changing market conditions for audio post-production facility companies, Hillman transitioned The Audio Suite from a substantial commercial work-for-hire post-production facility, with a large city-centre studio complex that included a Dolby mixing theatre with two supporting Dolby mixing studios, to a smaller, bespoke Sound Design practice with in-house voice recording and mixing rooms, where he worked as a sound designer, dubbing mixer and ADR recordist.
+In 2012, and in response to the changing market conditions for audio post-production facility companies, Hillman transitioned The Audio Suite from a substantial commercial work-for-hire post-production facility, with a large city-centre studio complex that included a Dolby mixing theatre with two supporting Dolby mixing studios, to a smaller, bespoke sound design practice with in-house voice recording and mixing rooms, where he worked as a sound designer, dubbing mixer and ADR recordist.

-Hillman moved permanently to Australia in 2021, opening a Brisbane-based Audio Suite sister-studio, and was initially overseeing both the UK and Australian studio operations until he moved the companies sound services online, and closed the Audio Suite in Birmingham in 2023.
+Hillman moved permanently to Australia in 2021, opening a Brisbane-based Audio Suite sister-studio.
+Initially overseeing both the UK and Australian studio operations, he moved each of the companies sound services online and subsequently closed the Audio Suite in Birmingham in 2023 - more than 20 years after it first opened its doors to audio post-production clients in the city.